kuzzleio/documentation-old/src/elasticsearch-cookbook/data-insertion/index.md

 The number (1 to 5) at the end of the request url specifies the document id \(RDBM: primary key\).

-If you do not specify it, Elasticsearch will assign an id to the document automatically.
-For the sake of this example, we explicitly defined the ID of each document (take a look at the last chunk of the URLs).

 If you do not specify it, Elasticsearch will automatically generate an ID and assign it to the document.
 Even if the ID is actually a String, you can use numbers for convenience.
+For the sake of this example, we explicitly defined the ID of each document (take a look at the last chunk of the URLs).

 ---